 - The team will be visible in the diocese as a resource for those with questions, concerns and pastoral/relational issues;

 - Members of the team will go through a selection process and will be in receipt of training, ongoing supervision and support to enhance and develop their knowledge and skills.
 Clear lines of accountability will be established to enable best practice to be developed and sustained;

-- The team will feed insights and observations into the bishop’s staff meeting via the oversight group (chaired by the Archdeacon of Buckingham).
+- The team will feed insights and observations into the bishop’s staff meeting via the Reference Group (chaired by the Archdeacon of Buckingham).

 Together in Love and Faith: a new essay from Bishop Steven